anjrv/edr_report/final_project.md

   extendedchars= true
 }

 The MQTT subscriber program is set up to listen to the predefined topic, receive data for that topic and to do the initial processing work and validation for data received.
 Most of these steps are quite simple.
-Initially when the MQTT broker sends a data-frame it must be decompressed using gzip.
-Once this is done it is possible to rely on the fact that the data-frames are sent as serialized JSON, therefore a valid data-frame should also be able to be read as a JSON object.
-Once this JSON object has been unzipped and parsed it is important to flatten the data such that the identifying device information that is only represented once per data-frame is injected back into every measurement, this process ensures that each row provides a complete record of a measurement.
+Initially when the MQTT broker sends a dataframe it must be decompressed using gzip.
+Once this is done it is possible to rely on the fact that the dataframes are sent as serialized JSON, therefore a valid dataframe should also be able to be read as a JSON object.
+Once this JSON object has been unzipped and parsed it is important to flatten the data such that the identifying device information that is only represented once per dataframe is injected back into every measurement, this process ensures that each row provides a complete record of a measurement.
 During this kind of row-wise manipulation there is also the opportunity to add additional data and this opportunity is used to add weather data for each row using the methods described in the previous Chapt.
 4. It is also possible to use this initial loop to do some initial inspection, one of the methods implemented is to find observations of interest that show high EDR values.
 The complete processing loop can be seen here in the upcoming Listing 9:

 \pagebreak